hackerb9/ugrep/README.md

 ### Note 2: Not all characters have readings

-Unihan refers to this supplemental information, both the English gloss and the romanizations, as "readings".
+Unihan refers to this supplemental information — both the English gloss and the romanizations — as "readings".
 Readings are meant to be helpful, but are not normative and are only available for some characters.